 If possibly your broker's site does not show any obvious way to reinvest stock dividends, that answer is here.
 It is sometimes called a DRIP (Dividend ReInvestment Plan).

-However, there is usually a way, at least for popular stocks.
+However, there is usually a way to reinvest dividends, at least for popular stocks.
 Many brokers now do offer a stock dividend reinvest option.
 They do this by automatically putting your reinvested dividend amount into a mini-fund containing only that one specific stock.
 It is commonly commission-free.
 You don't see that brokerage mini-fund directly, but your stock account shows the 102.6667 shares the first time, and repeats grow the shares each quarter.
-When you do sell it, the broker will do the two transactions, and it works out, as expected.
+When you do sell it, the broker will do the two transactions (one for whole shares and one for fractional shares), and it works out, as expected.
 Reinvesting duration over only a year or two won't be a large difference, but long term, like 30 years, it will be awesome.
 So yes, stocks can have the option to immediately reinvest dividends.
 For example, here is Vanguard's or Fidelity's or Schwab's descriptions offering reinvesting stock dividends.
 And others also offer dividend reinvestment of stocks, and may be already automatically included for an IRA or Roth account.
 Reinvesting all dividends will seriously increase your compounded long term growth.

 If you don't see an obvious method there to reinvest your stock dividends, ask your broker to make it available to you.

-But ETF funds trade in whole shares, which may not allow dividend reinvestment, nor be suitable for IRA MRD withdrawals.
+But ETF stocks trade in whole shares, which may or may not allow dividend reinvestment, nor be suitable for IRA RMD withdrawals.

 Stock Dividends are quite valuable long term, but dividends are NOT new income at the time, so withdrawing them is simply a withdrawal from your investment (which withdrawals are a strong detriment to future gain).
 Reinvesting them is more new shares at no cost.
 The very strong gain of dividends is the long term compounding of the additional shares added by reinvesting dividends.
 Near 80% of the S&P 500 companies pay dividends in some degree.
 Dividends are dollars per share, percentage is annual, and is typically paid each quarter.
 See a list of those companies in the S&P 500 ranked by dividend.
 The S&P 500 dividend itself is the dividend paid by all 500 companies (but about 20% of those don't pay dividends.
 Many growth companies instead invest profit into creating more growth.)